Cross-Fitting-Free Debiased Machine Learning with Multiway Dependence: Debiased Machine Learning for GMM

 Let $f(\eta) = \psi(X,\theta_0,{\eta}) - \psi(X,\theta_0,{\eta}_0)$.
 By a standard mean-value expansion of $\psi_N(\hat\theta)$ in (\ref{foc}), we can write $ \sqrt{n}(\hat \theta - \theta_0)$ as a function of a well-behaved term $ \mathbb{E}_N [\psi(X,\theta_0,{\eta}_0)]$, an empirical process term $\Gn\left(f(\hat\eta)\right)$, an extra error term $ \mathbb{E}[ f(\eta)]_{\eta = \hat\eta}$ due to the nuisance parameter estimation, as well as the empirical Jacobian $J_N(\hat\theta)$ and feasible weighting matrix $\hat\Upsilon$.
 As in the DML literature, $ \mathbb{E}[ f(\eta)]_{\eta = \hat\eta}$ can be bounded by the orthogonality condition.
 It is relatively straightforward to deal with the empirical Jacobian term, and it is standard in the literature to put aside the weighting matrix estimation, as long as $\widehat{\Upsilon}\overset{p}{\to}\Upsilon$ to some positive-definite matrix $\Upsilon$.
 Now the difficult term left is $\Gn(f(\hat\eta))$, and we bound it using a localisation approach through the maximum inequality under multiway clustering.

 The idea of the localisation approach is that under the exchangeability and dissociation conditions, we can utilize the Hoeffding decomposition of the empirical process $\Gn\left(f(\hat\eta)\right)$ and bound each of the decomposed terms by the maximum inequality in a neighborhood of $\eta_0$.
 As long as the first-step machine learner of the nuisance parameter lies in the neighborhood $\Gamma_n(\eta_0)$ with high probability, we can show $\Gn\left(f(\hat\eta)\right)$ vanishes asymptotically.
+To formally define the neighborhood of $\eta_0\in\Gamma$, we equip $\Gamma$ with the $L_2(P)$ norm $\Vert.\Vert_{P,2}$.

-\begin{assumption} Let $\Gamma_n(\eta_0)= \{\eta: \Vert \eta-\eta_0\Vert \le C_1 n^{-1/4}\} $ for a constant $C_1<\infty$ and $\mathcal{N}(\theta_0)$ be a shrinking neighborhood of $\theta_0$. \begin{enumerate}[(i)] \item $(X_\i)_{\i\in [\bm{N}]}$ satisfy Conditions (SE) and (D).
+\begin{assumption} Let $\Gamma_n(\eta_0)= \{\eta: \Vert \eta-\eta_0\Vert_{P,2} \le C_1 n^{-1/4}\} $ for a constant $C_1<\infty$ and $\mathcal{N}(\theta_0)$ be a shrinking neighborhood of $\theta_0$. \begin{enumerate}[(i)] \item $(X_\i)_{\i\in [\bm{N}]}$ satisfy Conditions (SE) and (D).

-\item { $\psi(X,\theta_0,\eta)$ is continuous in $\eta$ a.s.}, $\mathbb{E}[\psi(X,\theta_0,\eta)]$ is Lipschitz-continuously Gateaux-differentiable on $\Gamma$ , and $\mathbb{E} \|\psi(X,\theta_0,{\eta}) - \psi(X,\theta_0,{\eta}_0)\|^2 \leq C_2\|\eta-\eta_0\|^2$ for a constant $C_2<\infty$.
+\item { $\psi(X,\theta_0,\eta)$ is continuous in $\eta$ a.s.}, $\mathbb{E}[\psi(X,\theta_0,\eta)]$ is Lipschitz-continuously Gateaux-differentiable on $\Gamma$ , and $\mathbb{E} \|\psi(X,\theta_0,{\eta}) - \psi(X,\theta_0,{\eta}_0)\|^2 \leq C_2\Vert \eta-\eta_0\Vert_{P,2}^2$ for a constant $C_2<\infty$.

 \item $\psi(X,\theta,\eta)$ is differentiable in $\theta$, $\partial_\theta\psi(X,\theta_0,\eta)$ is continuous at $\eta_0$ a.s., and \\ $ \mathbb{E} [\sup_{\eta\in\Gamma_n(\eta_0)}\|\partial_\theta\psi(X,\theta_0,\eta)\|]<\infty$; There exists positive $B(X,\eta)$ such that \\ $\Vert\partial_\theta\psi(X,\theta,\eta) - \partial_\theta\psi(X,\theta_0,\eta) \Vert \leq B(X,\eta) \Vert \theta-\theta_0\Vert^\alpha$, $\forall \theta\in\mathcal{N}(\theta_0)$ with some $\alpha>0$; $B(X,\eta)> 0$ is continuous at $\eta_0$ a.s. and $ \mathbb{E}[\sup_{\eta\in\Gamma_n(\eta_0)}B(X,\eta)]<\infty$; .